-Here is a link to the Canadian Celiac Association's site regarding Celiac Disease testing and the gluten challenge during testing.
+Here is a link to Celiac Canada's site regarding Celiac Disease testing and the gluten challenge during testing.

 From the people who know how important it is to be able to trust the term “gluten-free”.

 The Gluten-Free Certification Program (GFCP) helps consumers identify mainstream products that are safe for people with celiac disease and gluten sensitivity.
 The program also helps companies manufacturer those products.There are four steps for a company to be part of the system:

 A gluten-free management system is a set of policies and procedures used to reduce the risk of gluten contamination.
 In order to meet the GFCP requirements: